Sasanian Empire: Origins and early history (205–310)

 Conflicting accounts shroud the details of the fall of the Parthian Empire and subsequent rise of the Sassanian Empire in mystery.
 The Sassanian Empire was established in Estakhr by Ardashir I.

 Ardashir's father, Papak, was originally the ruler of a region called Khir.
 However, by 200, Papak had managed to overthrow Gochihr and appoint himself the new ruler of the Bazrangids.
 Papak's mother, Rodhagh, was the daughter of the provincial governor of Pars.
 Papak and his eldest son Shapur managed to expand their power over all of Pars.
 Subsequent events are unclear due to the elusive nature of the sources.
-It is certain, however, that following the death of Papak, Ardashir, the governor of Darabgerd, became involved in a power struggle with his elder brother Shapur.
-Sources reveal that Shapur, leaving for a meeting with his brother, was killed when the roof of a building collapsed on him.
+It is certain that following the death of Papak, Ardashir, the governor of Darabgerd, became involved in a power struggle with his elder brother Shapur.
+Sources reveal that Shapur was killed when the roof of a building collapsed on him.
 By 208, over the protests of his other brothers, who were put to death, Ardashir declared himself ruler of Pars.

 Once Ardashir was appointed shah (king), he moved his capital further to the south of Pars and founded Ardashir-Khwarrah (formerly Gur, modern day Firuzabad).
 The city, well protected by high mountains and easily defensible due to the narrow passes that approached it, became the center of Ardashir's efforts to gain more power.
 It was surrounded by a high, circular wall, probably copied from that of Darabgerd.
 Ardashir's palace was on the north side of the city; remains of it are extant.
-After establishing his rule over Pars, Ardashir rapidly extended his territory, demanding fealty from the local princes of Fars, and gaining control over the neighbouring provinces of Kerman, Isfahan, Susiana and Mesene.
-This expansion quickly came to the attention of Artabanus V, the Parthian king, who initially ordered the governor of Khuzestan to wage war against Ardashir in 224, but Ardashir was victorious in the ensuing battles.
+After establishing his rule over Pars, Ardashir rapidly extended his territory, demanding fealty from the local princes of Pars, and gaining control over the neighbouring provinces of Kerman, Isfahan, Susiana and Mesene.
+This expansion quickly came to the attention of Artabanus IV, the Parthian king, who initially ordered the governor of Khuzestan to wage war against Ardashir in 224, but Ardashir was victorious in the ensuing battles.
 In a second attempt to destroy Ardashir, Artabanus himself met Ardashir in battle at Hormozgan, where the former met his death.
 Following the death of the Parthian ruler, Ardashir went on to invade the western provinces of the now defunct Parthian Empire.

 At that time the Arsacid dynasty was divided between supporters of Artabanus IV and Vologases VI, which probably allowed Ardashir to consolidate his authority in the south with little or no interference from the Parthians.
-Ardashir was aided by the geography of the province of Fars, which was separated from the rest of Iran.
-Crowned in 224 at Ctesiphon as the sole ruler of Persia, Ardashir took the title shahanshah, or "King of Kings" (the inscriptions mention Adhur-Anahid as his Banbishnan banbishn, "Queen of Queens", but her relationship with Ardashir has not been fully established), bringing the 400-year-old Parthian Empire to an end, and beginning four centuries of Sassanid rule.
+Ardashir was aided by the geography of the province of Pars, which was separated from the rest of Iran.
+Crowned in 224 at Ctesiphon as the sole ruler of Persia, Ardashir took the title shahanshah, or "King of Kings" (the inscriptions mention Adhur-Anahid as his banbishnan banbishn, "Queen of Queens", but her relationship with Ardashir has not been fully established), bringing the 400-year-old Parthian Empire to an end, and beginning four centuries of Sassanid rule.